 “We have three levels [of projects] actually.
 For the PBL, Pengalaman Belajar Lapangan,

-PBL-1, they have to come to the community, in a certain community, and they have to do situation analysis, what is actually the problem, health problem that occur in a certain area.
-So the step one, actually for one month, students [go] to the community, and then find out what is the problem of health that had been occurring among the community.”
+PBL-1, they have to come to the community, in a certain community, and they have to do situation analysis, what is actually the problem, a health problem that occurs in a certain area.
+So step one, actually for one month, students go to the community, and then find out what the problem of health that have been occurring in the community.”
 (F5)

 “We built it by a group of students, here called the student executive body, we move in the